 The American foster care system looks to provide children with supportive homes and adequate care.
 It is designed as a temporary solution when children are not receiving the care they need.

-By Joshua Mandik
+By Joshua Mandilk

 Charity Golf Tournament 2021